krish-2325/memory-management-simulator/docs/design.md

 memory management concepts.
 It demonstrates allocation strategies, caching behavior, virtual memory translation, and fragmentation trade-offs in a controlled user-space environment.
+This design emphasizes correctness, modularity, and transparency, making it suitable both as a teaching tool and as a demonstrative systems project.